Paul M. Lisnek

-Paul M. Lisnek was born on June 19, 1958 and is an attorney, legal consultant, political analyst, public speaker, television and radio talk show host, and interviewer, and author.
+Paul M. Lisnek (born June 19, 1958) is an attorney, legal consultant, political analyst, public speaker, television and radio talk show host, and interviewer, and author.
 He has consulted on and analyzed numerous nationally recognized legal cases.
 He currently resides in Chicago.

 Education

-Lisnek graduated from the University of Illinois in 1980 with a B.A. in political science and an M.A. in speech communication..
-In 1983, Lisnek received a J.D. from the University of Illinois College of Law.
-In 1986, he completed a Ph.D. in speech communication from the same institution.
+Lisnek graduated from the University of Illinois in 1980 with a B.A. in political science and a simultaneous M.A.
+In 1983, Lisnek received a J.D. from the University of Illinois College of Law, and 3 years later he completed a Ph.D. in speech communication from the same institution.

 Legal career

 At the start of his career, Lisnek was the Assistant Dean at the Loyola University Chicago School of Law, and a visiting professor at Pepperdine University School of Law’s Institute for Dispute Resolution, DePaul University, and the University of Illinois.

 In 1991 he founded the consulting firm Lisnek & Associates.
 He is also a co-founder and current CEO of Decision Analysis, a California-based national legal consultation firm specializing in jury selection.
 Lisnek is a lecturer for BarBri on the subjects of Constitutional Law, Professionalism, and Ethics.
 He is a former commissioner and inquiry panel chairperson for the Illinois Attorney Registration and Disciplinary Commission, a position he held for 25 years and for which he was recognized in 2009 by the Illinois Attorney and Disciplinary Commission.

 Lisnek has consulted, analyzed, and commentated on several legal cases of national attention, including O. J. Simpson murder case, Whitewater controversy, Heidi Fleiss, R. Kelly, and Tony Rezko.
 He has appeared on national television news programs including CNN’s Anderson Cooper 360°, Court TV (now known as TruTV), CBS News, and Fox News.